Julkosafius/openexplorerphp/README.md

 Any user directory is virtualized by the DB and all files are stored in a user-specific folder.

 ## Please.
 Do not hesitate and point out flaws and possible improvements.
-I'm eager to learn and perfect this project.
 Thanks in advance!

 ## Installation
 1. Make sure you have a fully functioning (Apache HTTP 2.4) webserver with PHP &#x2265; 5.6 and SQLite3 installed.